How to Use Terminal on Mac

 Another useful command to use in Terminal is pwd, which will display the full path of your cwd, in case you need to quickly remember what your current directory is.

-Lastly, once you start doing your own research into what other neat tricks you can perform in Terminal, make sure to remember the man command, followed by whichever interesting command you found.
+Lastly, once you start doing your own research into what other neat tricks you can perform, make sure to remember the man command, followed by whichever interesting command you found.
 This will return with information on the command you typed out after the man command.
 For example, man pwd will return information on the pwd command which displays your current working directory path.

 Conclusion